 As well as seeing your dentist and dental hygienist on a regular basis, there are lots of other things you can do to tackle bad breath between appointments, including the following:

 Drink plenty of fluids, preferably water, to stop your mouth getting too dry.
 Try not to drink too much tea and coffee, as they can dehydrate your mouth and make your breath smell bitter (coffee also contains acids that can encourage the growth of bacteria).
 Alcohol can make your mouth dry too.

 Also try chewing sugar-free gum to stimulate the production of saliva if you tend to have a dry mouth.

 Cut down on foods that may make your breath smell, such as garlic, onions and strong-tasting spices.
 Sugary foods may also be causing a problem, as bacteria thrive on sugar.
 If you like strong-tasting food, try rinsing with a deodorising mouthwash after eating.

 Keep your mouth as healthy as possible between visits to the dentist.
-As well as brushing, flossing and rinsing with mouthwash twice a day, it’s also a good idea to keep a portable toothbrush and travel-size toothpaste in your bag or pocket so that you can give your teeth a quick freshen-up when you’re not at home.
+As well as brushing and cleaning between your teeth with dental floss or interdental brushes twice a day, it’s also a good idea to keep a portable toothbrush and travel-size toothpaste in your bag or pocket so that you can give your teeth a quick freshen-up when you’re not at home.

 Use an alcohol-free mouthwash whenever possible, as many types of mouthwash contain alcohol, which can make your mouth dry.